kylian3003/rm_final_project/README.md

 List of racist keywords:

 The main source for the list of racist words can be found on https://www.github.com/clips/hades/blob/master/cleaned.csv Although I have made some adjustments to the list, so that it would only contain keywords that express racism towards black people specifically.
 I also made added a few plurals, as they were not included in the original list.
 On top of that, I have added a few of the most common English racist terms.

+Further note:

+Unfortunately I was unable to add the full dataset used, due to a recurring error while trying to push the files to the repository.
+But like I mentioned before, I added a sample data file, along with a sample input file.
+The output for this is available in the data.xlsx file.